With heavy hearts, we announce that Covenant Harbor has delayed the start of summer camp for 2020 and cancelled all overnight programs.

 While Alpha Team campers may bring cell phones to camp, please do not bring any pets, game systems (or other valuable electronics), personal sports equipment, vehicles, firearms, weapons of any kind, fireworks, tobacco, alcohol or drugs.
 Campers found in possession of such items will be disciplined and may result in immediate dismissal from the camp program.

 It is great to invite your friends to come to camp with you, and we want to make it possible for your camper to be in a cabin with his/her friends.
 There is a spot on the registration form (Cabin-Mate Requests), where you can list the names of up to two other people your camper would like to be housed with.
+Cabin mates must request one another.
 Due to the size of our cabins and our desire to form a healthy cabin community, we will not put more than three campers together in one cabin.
-If your group is larger than three, campers will be separated in different cabins based on first choice cabin-mate requests.
+If your group is larger than three, campers will be separated in different cabins.

 Volunteer Hours Information

 Many high school students need volunteer hours for graduation.
 Given the service element of the Alpha Team program we’d like to partner with our campers and verify a certain amount of volunteer hours.
-All Alpha Team campers who complete the two week program will receive up to 60 volunteer hours (50 hours for session one), not to exceed half of the students’ total required hours.
+All Alpha Team campers who complete the two week program will receive up to 60 volunteer hours, not to exceed half of the students’ total required hours.

 The Alpha Team program is not designed as a community service outlet but rather an opportunity to grow in our faith by learning to serve God through serving those around us.
 Alpha Team is not a way to fulfill a student’s entire volunteer requirement as students should come away from this program with an appreciation and desire for future service opportunities.